MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-relationship-analytics.md

 7. Adjust the importance of activities of different types as they contribute to the relationship health score.

-    Businesses place different emphasis on the type of communication used with customers.The activities includes, Emails, Meetings, Phone calls, and Tasks.
+    Businesses place different emphasis on the type of communication used with customers.
+The activities include, Emails, Meetings, Phone calls, and Tasks.

     > [!div class="mx-imgBorder"]
     > ![Adjust activity influence for relationship health](media/relationship-analytics-relationship-health-adjust-activity.png "Adjust activity influence for relationship health")